georgenorman/lab-kit-js/README.md

-# Lab Kit JS
+# LabKit JS

-Lab Kit is a simple JavaScript library that helps build web pages with live CSS and HTML examples.
+LabKit is a simple JavaScript library that helps build web pages with live CSS and HTML examples.
 The main functionality is provided by a set of tags that can be added to any HTML page.
-For example, the &lt;lkCssHtmlExample&gt; tag renders the given CSS and HTML code-examples and then inserts them into the document, for a live rendering of the example.
+For example, the &lt;lk-css-html-example&gt; tag renders the given CSS and HTML code-examples and then inserts them into the document, for a live rendering of the example.
-To help organize the experiments, the &lt;lkTableOfContents&gt; tag can be used to automatically generate a Table of Contents for the page.
+To help organize the experiments, the &lt;lk-table-of-contents&gt; tag can be used to automatically generate a Table of Contents for the page.

 ## Demo